zwg-zero/metroxinmin/README.md

 * in pycharm under "run-> edit configure" add a new configure of python, script path as start.py, working directory as folder of start.py

-### to list
+### todo list
-* process duplicated news in all get news
+* process duplicated news in all get news, some news may belong to multiple sub-news. also need to filter out dulicated news already got in your database with same datetime.
 * save out result into db or file
-* get latest news datetime from old get news to filter only newer news
+* get latest news datetime from already got news to filter only newer news